-In my Doylestown chiropractic practice, I regularly see golfers this time of year for back pain or rotator cuff pain — sometimes even wrist pain.
+In my Doylestown chiropractic practice, I regularly see golf injuries when the weather turns nice.
+Sometimes it’s back pain or rotator cuff pain.
+Sometimes it’s wrist pain.

 Another reason golf injuries occur is through misalignment, you probably know it’s important to bend from the waist and follow through on your swing but many golfers hunch their necks and shoulders and THEN swing.
 That’s a good way to injure yourself.

 3 Ways to Protect Yourself from Golf Injuries: